MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-environment-checker.md

 ### [Arc integration](#tab/arc-integration)

-The Arc integration validator helps assess if the Azure Stack HCI cluster satisfies all the necessary prerequisites for successful [Azure Arc](https://azure.microsoft.com/products/azure-arc/) onboarding.
+The Arc integration validator helps assess if the Azure Local system satisfies all the necessary prerequisites for successful [Azure Arc](https://azure.microsoft.com/products/azure-arc/) onboarding.

 You can use the Arc integration validator to verify the following: